 If the same physical hardware platform that is running Sybase SQL Server is also acting as a Workstation/Client running Sybase SQL Monitor and/or Sybase Server Manager check the Workstation Network Bindings.
 If more than one protocol binding is listed, highlight and promote the protocol that is being utilized by Sybase SQL Monitor and/or Sybase Server Manager to the top of the listing.
 This will reduce the chances for failed logins and network protocol time-outs on a heavily loaded system.

-Refer to the Microsoft Windows NT Server, System Guide and the Sybase SQL Server, Installation Guide for Microsoft Windows NT for more information on multiple network protocols.
+Refer to the Microsoft Windows NT Server, System Guide for more detail on this subject.

 Performance Monitoring and Tuning